 In retrospect, I’d say Tsonga’s most impressive 5-set win because of two reasons: he overcame the greatest 5-set specialist (already very good 8:3 record at the time) & the king of that event (one-time champion at the time).
 It was a repeat of their 2008 final, it’s unfortunate for the Frenchman that he hadn’t won such a match two years before because in those years he was the only man (beside Federer & Nadal) who could beat the Serb on a regular basis (5:2 in their H2H after the quarterfinal).
 Tsonga trailed 2:5, in the following game Djokovic helped a bit committing two straight double faults, but had a set point anyway, only to make a forehand error.
-He wasted another set point at 7:6 in the tie-break – Tsonga played S&V. The Frenchman was very offensive at the end, obtaining the last three points (10/8) with the help of volleys.
+He wasted another set point at 7:6* in the tie-break – Tsonga played S&V. The Frenchman was very offensive at the end, obtaining his last two points (10/8) with the help of volleys off both wings.
 In the second tie-break Djokovic delivered something special at *4:5 winning two points with great speed running forwards to Tsonga’s dropshots.
 7/5 for the Serb.
 In the 3rd set Djokovic played superb tennis, but once the 4th set kicked off, the spectators witnessed a sudden twist – Djokovic began struggling with his stomach which influenced breathing and he took a medical time-out at 0:2.
 Actually the digestive problem significantly affected him in the first five games of the set.
 Since he trailed 0:5, he undoubtedly improved, but he felt that he couldn’t play his normal tennis – the injury forced him to risk much more from the baseline & decreased the serve speed.
 Tsonga didn’t hesitate to finish the weakened opponent off, and quite comfortably collected the last four games.